shveikus/client_ruby/README.md

 ### Transaction Payment

+Payment transaction is a combination of authorization and capture processed at a time.
+This transaction type is generally used when the goods or services can be immediately provided to the customer.

 ``` ruby
 response = client.payment(params)
 ```
 Where `params` have same structure as **Authorization**

 ### Transaction Checkup

 This transaction allow you to check transaction via **beProtected** system.

 ``` ruby
 response = client.checkup(params)
 ```
 Where `params` have same structure as **Authorization**

 ### Transaction Refund example

+The refund allows to credit the customer, e.g. in case of returned goods or cancelation.
+To post a refund request, a valid transaction id from a former Capture or Payment transaction is required.
+It is only possible to credit an amount less than or equal to the initial transaction using the same currency as with the original transaction.
+This feature also allows you to issue multiple partial refunds against an original transaction.

 ``` ruby
 response = client.refund({